wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

 		</tr>
 	</table>

-	Provide the required parameter values in the **Advanced Properties** section as well.
+	Provide the required parameter values in the **Advanced Properties** section.

 #### Input mapping